DAF201/DAF201/About/readme.md

 >
 > SDK: VSC/HASS_VSC
 >
-> environment: Raspberry pi with HASS OS (linux kernel)
+> environment: Raspberry pi with HASS OS (linux kernel, I managed to stopped the boosting once and the Linux shell shows up)
 >
 > Allows controlling the J-200(a wireless video decoder) on the Home Assistant platform in the local network using a browser or mobile app.
 Based on HTTP protocol.
 >